bigbrett/wolfBoot/docs/keystore.md

 mykey_pub.der # <-- the generated public key
 ```

-## Using KeyStore with external Key Vaults
+## Using KeyStore with external Key Vaults, where keys are accessible

 It is possible to use an external NVM, a Key Vault or any generic support to
 access the KeyStore.
 In this case, wolfBoot should not link the generated keystore.c directly,